-Lorna Sturgess, Chelsea Ball and Dan Wyatt (UWE Bristol)
+Lorna Sturgess, Chelsea Bell and Dan Wyatt (UWE Bristol)

 Tuesday 11th of July 2017

 SAGUWE had a very wet summer camp in North Wales, full of bouncing, splashing, climbing and #BugBitesandBruses!